$\rho$-arbitrage and $\rho$-consistent pricing for star-shaped risk measures: Examples

 \begin{remark} (a) All of the above results for shortfall risk measures hold for functions $l:\RR \to \RR$ that are nondecreasing, convex and satisfy $l(0) = 0$ and $l(x) > 0$ for all $x > 0$.

 (b) Using numerical examples, it was shown in \cite[Section 5]{giesecke2008measuring} that shortfall risk measures corresponding to functions of the form $l(x) = cx^\alpha\mathds{1}_{\{x>0\}}$ where $\alpha > 1$ and $c > 0$ ``adequately account for event risk''.
-In light of part (a), Corollary \ref{cor:SR SRM} is a generalisation of this result. \end{remark}
+In light of part (a) above, Corollary \ref{cor:SRl arb equiv ordinary arb} reinforces this. \end{remark}